 The director of residence life, housing staff, apartment manager, or security personnel have the right to enter any room in the residence hall when there is reason to believe that there is potential danger to a person or property or when a violation of policy has occurred.
 Students rooms are entered during breaks to conduct health and safety checks.
-A copy of the Room Search Guidelines is available in the Student Life Office. top of page
+A copy of the Room Search Guidelines is available in the Student Affairs Office. top of page

 I'm an older student, may I live in campus housing?

 Warren apartments are suitable for the family, single parent, or adult students who wish to live on campus.
 Honor Apartments are also suitable for married couples. top of page

 I want to bring my own furniture, will Southwestern take their furniture out of my room before I get there?

 When you arrive on campus you will find that your room is furnished with basic furniture - a bed, dresser, desk, and chair for each person.
 Furniture storage is not available. top of page

 I've lost my ID card, where can I get it replaced?